-Many applicants encounter challenges as they prepare their applications.
-In an effort to make the MBA admissions process as seamless as possible, a number of Frequently Asked Questions have been compiled at the links above.
+Many applicants have questions as they prepare their applications.
+In an effort to make the MBA admissions process as seamless as possible, a number of frequently asked questions have been compiled below.

 What is the best way for me to find out more about the Smith School of Business?

-You've already begun the process by browsing the Smith School of Business' Web Site.
+You've already begun the process by browsing the Smith School's website.
 The best way to find out more about us is to visit our campus and meet with Smith staff, faculty, and students.
-You can do so through our Visitors Program or Host Program.
-In the fall and January, it is possible that an admissions representative will be attending an MBA forum or fairs in a city near you.
-Click here to find out about admissions events around the United States, Latin America, and Asia.
+You can do so by attending one of our events.
+Throughout the year, it is possible that an admissions representative will be attending an MBA forum or fairs in a city near you.

 What are the program prerequisites?

-Applicants must have completed the equivalent of a United States' bachelor's degree from an accredited college or university in order to be eligible for graduate study at the University of Maryland.
+Applicants must have completed the equivalent of a U.S. bachelor's degree from an accredited college or university in order to be eligible for graduate study at the University of Maryland.
 The Smith MBA assumes no prior knowledge of or background in business.
-However, due to the quantitative rigors of our program, the Admissions Committee requires that admitted applicants demonstrate strong quantitative skills prior to matriculation.
+However, due to the quantitative rigors of our program, the admissions committee requires that admitted applicants demonstrate strong quantitative skills prior to matriculation.

-No. The Smith School of Business only admits new students for the fall semester.
+No. The Smith School of Business only admits new full-time MBA students for the fall semester.

 Yes.
 The MBA program at the Robert H. Smith School of Business is accredited by AACSB International — The Association to Advance Collegiate Schools of Business.
 AACSB International is the premier accrediting agency for bachelor's, master's and doctoral degree programs in business administration and accounting.

 What is the cost of the Smith MBA program?

 Click here for a detailed breakdown of tuition, fees, and other costs.
 Determination of in-state status is made by the Residency Classification Office at the time an application is under consideration.
 For a complete list of residency requirements, please contact Residency Reclassification Services.